Fred Sablan

-Fred Sablan is an American musician originally from Cupertino, California.
-He has been a touring bassist for artists such as Goon Moon in 2007, Marilyn Manson from 2010 to 2014, Chelsea Wolfe in 2017, and Peter Hook and the Light in 2018.
-Sablan was co-host of the Hour Of Goon podcast with former Marilyn Manson bandmate Jeordie White from 2016 to 2017.
-Since October 2018, he has played bass for Heavens Blade.
-As of April 2022, he has also been the touring bassist with Deftones.
+Fred Sablan is an American musician originally from Cupertino, California, best known as the current bassist of the alternative metal band Deftones.
+He was a touring bassist for artists such as Goon Moon, Marilyn Manson, Chelsea Wolfe, and Peter Hook and the Light.
+Additionally, he is the founder and bassist of the hardcore punk band Heavens Blade.

 Career

 Goon Moon (2007)

 During 2007, Sablan was involved as both a live bassist and occasional guitarist for Jeordie White and Chris Goss side project Goon Moon.

 Marilyn Manson (2010–2014)

 In July 2010, it was revealed that Sablan had been named as the new bass player for Marilyn Manson.
 He was involved with the recording and writing of the album Born Villain.
 Touring for the Hey, Cruel World Tour started in February 2012 at the Soundwave Festival in Australia and then in Japan.
 Sablan completed touring on the Hey, Cruel World Tour, Twins of Evil, and Masters of Madness tours by July 2013 in the US and Europe.
 He departed the band in June 2014.